kolleltz/kolleltz-old.github.io/pages/donate.md

 In the meanwhile, please write checks to:  _**American Friends of Kollel Toras Zeraim**_

 *American Friends of Kollel Toras Zeraim* is a 501(c)(3) registered nonprofit.
 Donations are tax-deductible.
+U.S. Tax ID # 11-3051057

+Checks can be mailed to:

+American Friends of Kollel Toras Zeraim
+960 46th Street
+Brooklyn, NY 11219